Chris Chappell shares the intimate details of his clinical work at Solace Crisis Treatment Center…

 Cognitive-behavioral therapy (CBT) is the organizing model for our methods, but in practice, we also use a lot of somatic (body-based) methodology, art therapy, and cutting edge nervous-system-focused methods (for example, brainspotting, which I am trained in and am using regularly).
 So, this includes EMDR, brainspotting, and trauma resiliency model, adapted from somatic experiencing, and, of course, working with thoughts, feelings, and behaviors and their relationship (the latter of which can be revolutionary for those who have not looked at life this way before).
 And CBT includes under its large umbrella a wide variety of relaxation and soothing techniques, including mindfulness practice.
 I have been teaching many of my clients some basic methods from mindfulness-based stress reduction (Jon Kabat-Zinn’s work in which I have advanced training) to help with relaxation.
 Even if I am not teaching a client mindfulness, I am using mindfulness (present-moment awareness with an attitude of non-judgemental acceptance) in every session.
 My experience with clients is confirmation of the philosophy of Southwestern College, Carl Rogers, and interpersonal neurobiology.
 When I am fully present, mindfully there for them, and with a loving intention, that is the essential container, or prerequisite, for their healing – the most important piece of the therapeutic puzzle regardless of what ‘methods’ are used.
 This I can do regardless of whether I know of a method that is just right for their current predicament, and this, my clients respond to.

-Chris Chappell, MA MS LMHC, is a bilingual therapist at Solace Crisis Treatment Center in Santa Fe.
+Chris Chappell, MA, MS, LMHC, is a bilingual therapist at Solace Crisis Treatment Center in Santa Fe.
 He also has a small private practice focusing in particular on nature-based therapy.
-He graduated from Southwestern College in 2010 in the Counseling Program, and obtained a certificate in Transformational Ecopsychology.
-He is an experienced vision quest guide.
+He graduated from Southwestern College’s Counseling program in 2010, and obtained a certificate in Ecotherapy.
+He is an experienced wilderness fast guide.
 He is trained to teach Mindfulness-based Stress Reduction, and also has training in Nonviolent Communication, Brainspotting, Soulcraft, and Trauma First Aide.
 In the first half of his life, he worked as a field biologist and conservation ecologist.